tfilewic/birdcam/README.md

 # Birdcam
-Embedded camera system with on-device bird detection and classification using machine learning
+Embedded camera system with on-device bird detection and classification using machine learning.<br>
+Control logic and inference in C++; model training and conversion in Python.

 ## Project will:
 - [ ] Use a camera module to detect bird presence